A note on a Griffiths-type ring for complete intersections in Grassmannians: Preliminaries

 \subsection{Original Griffiths theory and link with deformations of affine cones}

-If $X$ is a smooth projective hypersurface, Griffiths theory of residues explicitely determines the Hodge structures of $X$ in terms of the coordinate ring of $X$.
-The proper result is \begin{thm}[Residues, Griffiths] The $n$-dimensional vanishing Hodge structure of a smooth projective hypersurface $X \subset \PP^{n+1}$ is given by the isomorphism
+If $X$ is a smooth projective hypersurface, Griffiths' theory of residues explicitly determines the Hodge structures of $X$ in terms of the coordinate ring of $X$.
+The result is classic.
+For a general overview, we refer to \cite[6.10]{voisin2}. \begin{thm} The $n$-dimensional vanishing Hodge structure of a degree $d$ smooth projective hypersurface $X \subset \PP^{n+1}$ is given by the isomorphism